 Get the cheapest major medical healthcare available in Indiana from a reputable company.
 Protect yourself against high hospital and emergency room expenses, and still have preventive and office visit copay benefits at a price you can afford.
-You can choose from several worst case scenario deductible options.
+You can choose from several deductible options that keep premiums low.

-Indiana catastrophic medical coverage is the least expensive type of benefit available for individuals, self-employed persons, small business owners and families.
-Prices are often about 20%-50% lower than comprehensive plans, and most of the Hoosier carriers offer this type of policy.
-However, the federal subsidy only applies to Platinum, Gold, Silver and Bronze tier plans.
+Indiana catastrophic medical coverage is the least expensive type of benefit available for individuals, self-employed persons, small business owners, and families.
+Prices are often about 20%-50% lower than comprehensive plans, and most participating Hoosier carriers offer this type of policy.
+However, the federal subsidy only applies to Platinum, Gold, Silver and Bronze-tier plans.

 We'll explain the different types of coverage and guide you through the process of selecting the policy that is ideal for your needs.
-It is also very easy to apply for a policy compared to the initial rollout in 2014.
-Application time has been reduced from about an hour (or longer) to 10-20 minutes.
+It is also very easy to apply for a policy compared to the initial Exchange process rollout from several years ago.
+Application time has been reduced from about an hour (or longer) to 20-25 minutes.

 UnitedHealthCare, Anthem Blue Cross, Humana, and PHP have quality low cost plans that are easy on your budget, provide great value, but still provide outstanding large-claim and preventive benefits.
 Celtic and Medical Mutual no longer sell private plans in the state and Aetna and CIGNA pulled out several years ago.
 However, we anticipate Aetna, in the future, returning to the Exchanges.

 Deductible options range from $500 to $6,550 and various coinsurance choices are also available.
 Another advantage of this type of policy is that historically, premiums increase less rapidly for high-deductible plans compared to other policies with richer benefits.
 And occasionally, rates actually reduce since the number of submitted claims is less than all other types of coverage.